-Greylisting is a default compliance check applied to all inbound mail for connections not previously seen by Mimecast.
-Provided the sender's mail server (Message Transfer Agent - MTA) complies with best practice guidelines (RFC compliance), the message is successfully delivered.
+Greylisting is a default compliance check applied to all inbound messages from connections not previously seen by us.
+Provided the sender's mail server (Message Transfer Agent - MTA) complies with best practice guidelines (RFC compliance) the message is successfully delivered.

 The vast majority of spam is sent from applications designed specifically for that purpose.
-These applications appear to adopt the "fire-and-forget" method.
-This is where they attempt to send spam to one or more MX hosts for a domain, but never attempt a retry as a correctly configured MTA would.
-By using Greylisting Policies, any emails sent from an incorrectly configured MTA will not be accepted.
-This helps in reducing a significant amount of spam.
+These adopt the "fire-and-forget" method, where they attempt to send spam to one or more MX hosts for a domain, but never attempt a retry.
+By using greylisting policies, any messages sent from an incorrectly configured MTA aren't accepted, helping to reduce the amount of spam.

 The Greylisting Process